sidechained/Dekrispator_v2/README.md

 st-flash write Dekrispator_v2.bin 0x8000000
 ```

 Note: for the last line to work, the st-link utility will have to be installed on your system.
-I [installed st-link with homebrew](https://formulae.brew.sh/formula/stlink)
+I installed [st-link using homebrew](https://formulae.brew.sh/formula/stlink).

 # Further Aims

-- Add an include to the makefile for `CInterface.h` (instead of copying to repo dir!)
+- Add an 'include' to the makefile for `CInterface.h` (instead of copying to repo dir!)
+- (`CInterface.h` eliminates need to comment out 'meta' and 'ui' sections of mydsp.c code.
+More info [here](https://sourceforge.net/p/faudiostream/mailman/message/30907474/))
-- Audio output seems a bit 'crispy' - solve strange clicks and pops within first few seconds of running!
+- Audio output seems a bit 'crispy' - solve strange clicks and pops within first few seconds of board power-up!
 - Make into an official architecture file i.e. faust2stm32f4
+- Add support for inbuilt microphone and accelerometers (see notes below)

 # Notes

-- Note: I copied CInterface.h into Synth directory for now, which eliminates need to comment out 'meta' and 'ui' sections of mydsp.c code.
-More info [here](https://sourceforge.net/p/faudiostream/mailman/message/30907474/)

-- General note: I did not have to include "soundGen.h" from "MIDI_application.c"
+- General note: I did not have to #include "soundGen.h" from "MIDI_application.c"

 # Notes on Using the Inbuilt MEMs Microphone and Accelerometers